Decarbonising Finance under Shariah: Understanding Carbon Credits and Offsets

 Dr Ali al-Qaradaghi approaches the same subject through the concept of tasarrufat, meaning human legal dealings that generate benefit.
 He distinguishes between two main types:

-Rights established directly by Shariah, such as inheritance, bequest, and retaliation, which cannot be transferred because they arise from divine command and serve moral rather than commercial purposes.
+Rights established directly by Shariah, such as inheritance and bequest, which cannot be transferred because they arise from divine command and serve moral rather than commercial purposes.

 The second category covers rights emerging from human dealings, particularly those relating to benefits derived either from people or from property.
-Benefits from people include contracts such as mudarabah, and wakalah which generate profit through cooperation.
-Benefits from property include usufructs such as ijarah (lease), where the benefit arises from tangible assets.
+Benefits from people include contracts such as Mudarabah (profit-sharing partnership) and Wakalah (agency agreement), which generate profit through cooperation.
+Benefits from property include usufructs such as Ijarah (lease), where the benefit arises from tangible assets.

-Both jurists thus affirm that ownership in Shariah can be founded upon recognised benefit rather than physical form.
+Both jurists, Mufti Muhammad Taqi Usmani and Dr Ali al-Qaradaghi, affirm that ownership in Shariah can be founded upon recognised benefit rather than physical form.
 When a right is clearly defined, produces genuine utility, and does not contradict public interest or justice, it becomes legally valuable and eligible for exchange.

 2.2 Trading Carbon Credits under Islamic Law